 Must have a current license from the Oklahoma State Board of Cosmetology.

 Prospective adult students are required to complete an application and submit appropriate documentation to the Cosmetology program for consideration of acceptance.
 Admission is based on a point system.
-Points are earned for test scores, letter of recommendation, interview, education, career plans, career interest, and work/hobby experience in the field.
+Points are earned for test scores, letters of recommendation, interview, education, career plans, career interest, and work/hobby experience in the field.
 This program is designed for students who intend to pursue a career in Cosmetology.

 Class Times: Monday – Thursday 4:00 – 10:00 pm year-round.